CHAPTER 2: THE STORY WITH GAS

 Homes account for 15% of gas used in Australia.

-The primary use for natural gas in Australia is electricity generation, making up nearly a third of Australia’s total electricity production which includes brown and black coal.
+The primary use for natural gas in Australia is electricity generation, making up nearly a third of Australia’s total electricity production which also includes brown and black coal.
 Other uses for gas are in manufacturing, mining, and ‘other’ which includes transport, commercial and services, residential, agriculture and construction.
-About a fourth of Australia’s primary energy consumption is generated from natural gas.
+About one quarter of Australia’s primary energy consumption is from natural gas

-Close to 80% of the gas Australia produces is exported or used to process Liquid Natural Gas (LNG) for export.
+Close to 80% of the gas Australia produces is exported or used to process Liquefied Natural Gas (LNG) for export.
 Australia is now one of the world’s largest exporters of gas, and is the highest exporter of liquefied natural gas, which is helping drive global emissions higher.
+Australian gas consumers now face the export price of gas which is making it much more expensive than was the case traditionally.